 Physical Therapy FAQs

-McLean has a free parking lot directly behind the building off of Elm St. The entrance to the clinic (located inside the McLean Massage Center) is on the same side of the building as the parking lot.
+McLean has a free parking lot in front of the building.
+Parking is ample and open.
+The entrance to the clinic (located inside the McLean Massage Center) is on the same side of the building as the parking lot.

 Further information can be found at the Bethesda Circulator Website.